Citizens Bank student loan refinancing review

 Citizens Bank, however, doesn’t have a great online reputation.
 It gets a C- rating from the Better Business Bureau (BBB), which bases its letter grades on business practices like advertising and how it handles customer complaints.
 All but three of the nearly 110 reviews on its BBB page are negative.

-In 2015, the Consumer Financial Protection Bureau took action against Citizens Bank over its process of depositing funds — some customers hadn’t received the full amount they deposited into their accounts.
-The BBB also noted that there’s a pattern of complaints over its customer service, especially when it comes to applying for a loan.
+In 2015, the Consumer Financial Protection Bureau (CFPB) took action against Citizens Bank over its process of depositing funds — some customers hadn’t received the full amount they deposited into their accounts.
+The BBB also notes that there’s a pattern of complaints over its customer service, especially when it comes to applying for a loan.
 Among other things, customers claimed that Citizens Bank gave them inaccurate information about payments and took longer than necessary to process documents.

 What to expect when signing up